kbengine/kbengine/kbe/src/lib/python/Doc/library/socket.rst

 .. function:: create_connection(address[, timeout[, source_address]])

-   Convenience function.
-Connect to *address* (a 2-tuple ``(host, port)``), and return the socket object.
+   Connect to a TCP service listening on the Internet *address* (a 2-tuple ``(host, port)``), and return the socket object.
+This is a higher-level function than :meth:`socket.connect`: if *host* is a non-numeric hostname, it will try to resolve it for both :data:`AF_INET` and :data:`AF_INET6`, and then try to connect to all possible addresses in turn until a connection succeeds.
+This makes it easy to write clients that are compatible to both IPv4 and IPv6.

    Passing the optional *timeout* parameter will set the timeout on the socket instance before attempting to connect.
 If no *timeout* is supplied, the global default timeout setting returned by :func:`getdefaulttimeout` is used.

    If supplied, *source_address* must be a 2-tuple ``(host, port)`` for the